Want to follow along with this writing? Sign up Today, it's free and easy

 This was so good!
 And so inspiring!

-almost 2 years ago Ellia Roe said:
+about 2 years ago Ellia Roe said:

 This was really good and you captured the whole 'it's want I want so I'm gonna go for it' thing well.
 Good job!